Autologous Hematopoietic Cell Transplantation

 *Note: Upon medical review, autologous hematopoietic cell transplantation may be considered medically necessary for persons with chemoresistant disease where disease is relapsed and widely metastatic and allogeneic transplantation can not be offered.

-No evidence of serious organ dysfunction, as shown by the following:
+No evidence of serious organ dysfunction based upon the transplanting institution's evaluation.

 Responsiveness is defined as a tumor demonstrating either a complete or partial remission.
 Partial remission (response) is defined as at least a 50 % decrease in tumor burden.